About

 • Manage nature reserves where we welcome visitors including school parties.
 See Nature Reserve page.

-• Work with other organisations, including the AONB Service, on conservation projects and lobbying of government
+• Work with other organisations, including the Mendip Hills National Landscape Service, on conservation projects and lobbying of government

 • Participate in the local planning process.